goshhhy/486quake/readme.md

 486quake
 ========

-this is an attempt to ressurect the original Quake DOS sources, clean up the bitrot just enough to be able to build with modern toolchains, and try out modern compiler optimizations to see if this is sufficient to make the game notably faster, particularly on 486-class machines.
+this is an attempt to ressurect the original Quake DOS sources, clean up the bitrot, build using modern compilers and optimizations, and rewrite the hand-tuned assembly with 486 machines in mind - to see just how fast quake can go.

-this should build on any machine with DJGPP installed and the environment set up properly.